cannaryo/reallen/README.md

     ../annotate-sv.sh sample.bp

 If ReALLEN properly worked, *sample.bp* and *sample.csv* were created.
-*sample.bp* is row output which includes the postions of breakpoints.
+*sample.bp* is row output which includes the postions of the breakpoints.
-*sample.csv* is annotated table.
+*sample.csv* is an annotated table.

 ==============================
 Run ReALLEN with default value